josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧵_old_guard_optics.md

 ---

+## 🚀 The Voting Story Proxies Future Defence Capability

+This is not exclusive to this one region of the UK, nor us it exclusive to the UK.

+This is not exclusive to the West.

+This just happens to be a microcosm of an international exhaustion with war that the participants cannot rationalise from their personal information resource pool.

-## 🪖 Human Extraction, Defence Economies, And Intergenerational Exhaustion
+### 🪖 Human Extraction, Defence Economies, And Intergenerational Exhaustion

 An additional layer often ignored in analysis of North East political behaviour is the region’s longstanding relationship to:
 - armed forces recruitment,